 Here is everything you need to know about St. Barth’s Reopening

-The beautiful island nation of Saint Lucia reopened for US travellers on June 4th.
+The beautiful island nation of Saint Lucia opened to U.S. travellers on June 4th, 2020.

-Americans are required to bring a negative covid test, taken no longer than 48 hours before departure in order to board their flight to Saint Lucia.
+Americans are required to fill out an online form, bring a negative covid test, taken no longer than 5 days before departure in order to board their flight to Saint Lucia.